 The only thing left to do is add the action to your automation so that Siri will speak any time the device is connected to a charger, disconnected from power, or both.

 Tap "Add Action" or the search bar, then type in "Speak."
 You should see "Speak Text" appear near the top of the list; tap it to add the action.

 In the Speak Text action box, tap the blue "Text" bubble to choose what you want Siri to say when the automation runs.
 It can be as short as long as you want.
-Capitalization doesn't change how Siri speaks, so you can write in either uppercase or lowercase letters.
+Capitalization doesn't change how Siri speaks, so you can write in upper or lowercase letters.
 However, punctuation does matter.
 For example, use commas to create a brief pause or a question mark to make it sound like a question.

 If you want to adjust the voice, change the language, or tweak the rate and pitch of how your iPhone will speak to you, tap "Show More" (iOS 14) or the arrow icon (iOS 15) and customize those to your liking.
 You can tap the play button to preview how it will sound.

-If you want the automation to do more, you can add more actions to this automation.
-It's up to you.
-You could have Siri speak and then have a song or sound effect play right after.
-For another example, you can add the "Wait" action to make Siri start speaking after a set number of seconds following a connection to or disconnection of power.
+If you want the automation to do more, you can add more actions.
+For example, you could have Siri speak and then have a song or sound effect play right after.
+Or you can add the "Wait" action to make Siri start speaking after a set number of seconds following a connection to or disconnection of power.

 Once you finish adjusting your action (or actions), tap "Next," toggle off "Ask Before Running," and confirm with "Don't Ask" on the prompt.
 This way, you won't be asked by Shortcuts to run the automation every time it's triggered, which defeats the purpose of most automations.
 On iOS 15.4 and later, also make sure that "Notify When Run" is also disabled so that you don't see any unnecessary alerts.